jrief/django-formset/docs/source/richtext.rst

 stored inside the text.
 The form is named ``SimpleImageDialogForm`` because it only allows to upload an image.
 The users of this rich text field might however want to edit the image size, the alt text, the caption, the alignment and other custom fields.
-Since there can't be any one-size-fits-all solution, it is the implementor responsibility to provide a custom dialog form for this purpose.
+Since there can't be any one-size-fits-all solution, it is the implementor's responsibility to provide a custom dialog form for this purpose.
 Therefore this dialog form can be used as a starting point for a custom image uploading dialog form.
+More on this can be found in section :ref:`richtext-extensions`.

+.. versionchanged:: 2.0
+	After submission, the uploaded image is copied from the temporary upload folder into its final destination, which can be configured using the attribute ``upload_to`` of the form field :class:`formset.formfields.richtext.RichTextField`.

 .. rubric:: Placeholder